-Originally posted on Welcome to newafricanpress.com:
+Originally posted on The newafricanpress:

 AFP: Francis Arinze of Nigeria, Peter Turkson of Ghana and Marc Ouellet of Canada were among the cardinals hotly tipped by bookmakers on Monday to take over from Pope Benedict XVI.